zscaler-bd-sa/zpc-terraform-iac-scanning/README.md

 We would love to hear about more ideas on how to find vulnerable infrastructure-as-code design patterns.

+## Support

+[Zscaler-BD-SA Team](https://github.com/zscaler-bd-sa) builds and maintains TerraGoat to encourage the adoption of policy-as-code.

+If you need direct support you can contact us at [zscaler-partner-labs@z-bd.com](mailto:zscaler-partner-labs@z-bd.com).

 ## Existing vulnerabilities (Auto-Generated)

 |     | check_id      | file                          | resource                                                | check_name                                                                                                                                                   | guideline                                                                                                                                    |